-If you have an online PTIN account, you will receive an email from TaxPros@ptin.irs.gov with instructions on how to sign the Circular 230 consent and receive your certificate in your secure online mailbox.
+You will receive an email from TaxPros@ptin.irs.gov if you have an online PTIN account, with instructions on signing the Circular 230 consent and obtaining your certificate in your secure online mailbox.

-If you don’t have an online PTIN account, you will receive a letter with instructions for completing the application process and obtaining your certificate.
+If you possess an online PTIN account, you can anticipate receiving an email with instructions on how to proceed with the application process and acquire your certificate.